adegenna/optimizer/README.md

 x_N1 , x_N2 , [...] , x_Nd ; C_d
 ```

-where d is the parameter space dimension and N is the number of epochs.
+where d is the parameter space dimension, N is the total number of cost function evaluations, x_ij is the j-th element of the parameter space location x_i, and C_i is the computed cost of x_i.
+In other words: each line contains a point in parameter space, and its associated cost.

 For particle swarm, an ensemble of N particles is computed and tracked every epoch, so the output structure is grouped into epoch ``blocks'', i.e.: